LeandroHCampos/bertoti/README.md

 Aeronautical engineers must follow rigid guidelines and practices, because errors in their calculations can cause real damage; programming, on the whole, has traditionally not followed such rigorous practices.
 But, as software becomes more integrated into our lives, we must adopt and rely on more rigorous engineering methods.
 We hope this book helps others see a path toward more reliable software practices.

-A engenharia de software acaba sendo confundida e resumida a programação, mas a partir do texto é possível notar a diferença entre as areas, sendo a engenharia uma area que
+A engenharia de software acaba sendo confundida e resumida a programação, mas a partir do texto é possível notar a diferença entre as areas, sendo a engenharia uma area que, por conta da forma que os softwares tem sido usados em alta escalabilidade e cada vez mais integrada no nosso dia a dia, acaba tendo que usar metodos de engenharia mais rigorosos, pois cria algo muito importante, por mais que nao seja tangível.

+engenharia de software é programaçao integrada ao tempo, ja que o software muda ao decorrer dos anos, surgem problemas de escala e trade off's

+2-)

 Programming Over Time